GovernmentPlates/indico-presentations/PITCHME.md

 ---

-# Indico's evolution through the years
+# Code Archeology

 <!--
 Indico has changed a lot over the last >20 years

--->
+- Share some horrifying from back in the day
+- Show how the best practises have changed and how good we have it nowadays -->

 ---

+# Code Archeology

-# Late 90’s/Early 00’s
+## Late 90’s/Early 00’s

 <style scoped>
     .flex {